knowrahman/AWS-SAA-C02-Course/README.md

   - If traffic is on the interface, it will be discarded if it is not from going to or coming from one of the IP addresses

-Secondary interfaces function in all the same ways as primary interfaces except you can detach interfaces and move them to other EC2 instances.
+Secondary Network interfaces function in all the same ways as primary interfaces except you can detach interfaces and move them to other EC2 instances.

+## Elastic IP (EIP) in AWS

+An Elastic IP (EIP) in AWS is a static, public IPv4 address designed for dynamic cloud computing.
+It allows you to have a fixed IP address that can be easily associated with your AWS resources, such as EC2 instances, and can be reassigned as needed.

+### Key Features and Uses

+- **Static IP Address**: Unlike regular public IP addresses that can change when you stop and start an instance, an Elastic IP address remains the same until you choose to release it.
+This is useful for scenarios where you need a consistent IP address for applications or services.

+- **Dynamic Association**: You can quickly remap an Elastic IP address to another instance if, for example, your current instance fails or needs to be replaced.
+This makes it easier to handle failovers and maintenance.

+- **Cost**: AWS provides one Elastic IP per account for free, but additional EIPs come with a small cost.
+Additionally, if an EIP is not associated with an instance or if you have more than one EIP associated with a running instance, you might incur extra charges.

+- **Use Cases**: Common use cases for Elastic IPs include:
+  - Providing a fixed IP address for applications hosted on EC2 instances
+  - Ensuring consistent IP addresses for DNS records
+  - Facilitating failover strategies by quickly redirecting traffic to a new instance

+### Summary

+Overall, Elastic IPs are a useful tool for maintaining stable network connections and handling dynamic resource management in AWS environments.

 #### 1.6.9.2.
 ENI Exam PowerUp
+- Usually the MAC addresses aer static and are used in licensing but in AWS as you can move the Network interfaces
+- Secondary ENI + MAC = Licensing
 - Legacy software is licensed using a mac address.
   - If you provision a secondary ENI to a specific license, you can move around the license to different EC2 instances.
 - Multi homed (subnets) management and data.
   - Different security groups are attached to different interfaces.
-- The OS doesn't see the IPv4 public address.
+- The OS doesn't see the IPv4 public address. (this is performed by NAT)
 - You always configure the private IPv4 private address on the interface.
 - Never configure an OS with a public IPv4 address.
 - IPv4 Public IPs are Dynamic, starting and stopping will kill it.

-Public DNS for a given instance will resolve to the primary private IP address in a VPC.
-If you have instance to instance communication within the VPC, it will never leave the VPC.
+Public DNS for a given instance will resolve to the primary private IP address in a VPC. ** If you have instance to instance communication** within the VPC, it will never leave the VPC.
 It does not need to touch the internet gateway.